YingyingYan1/HeatTok/src/semantic_patch_cache/SEMANTIC_CACHE.md

 ## Notes

-- `.pt` files in this directory can be large and are usually not committed to version control.
 - If cache files are deleted, they will be recomputed during the next training/pregeneration run.
 - Changing heat-diffusion parameters usually requires regenerating the corresponding cache files.